Collections and Data Structures

 .NET Framework collections either implement System.Collections.IEnumerable or System.Collections.Generic.IEnumerable<T> to enable the collection to be iterated through.
 An enumerator can be thought of as a movable pointer to any element in the collection.
 The foreach, in statement and the For Each...Next Statement use the enumerator exposed by the GetEnumerator method and hide the complexity of manipulating the enumerator.
 In addition, any collection that implements System.Collections.Generic.IEnumerable<T> is considered a queryable type and can be queried with LINQ.
 LINQ queries provide a common pattern for accessing data.
 They are typically more concise and readable than standard

 foreachloops, and provide filtering, ordering and grouping capabilities.
 LINQ queries can also improve performance.
-For more information, see LINQ to Objects, Parallel LINQ (PLINQ) and Introduction to LINQ Queries (C#).
+For more information, see LINQ to Objects (C#), LINQ to Objects (Visual Basic), Parallel LINQ (PLINQ), Introduction to LINQ Queries (C#), and Basic Query Operations (Visual Basic).

 The ability to copy the collection contents to an array